2025 Storm Events in Tacoma

 Verify Washington State licensing through the Department of Labor & Industries.
 All roofing contractors must be licensed, bonded, and insured.
 Ask for proof of both liability insurance and workers' compensation coverage to protect yourself from liability if accidents occur on your property.

 Obtain at least three detailed written estimates.
-Quality estimates should itemize materials with brand names and specifications, labor costs, tear-off and disposal fees, and warranty terms for both materials and workmanship.
+Quality estimates should itemize materials with brand names and specifications, labor details, tear-off and disposal information, and warranty terms for both materials and workmanship.
 Be wary of vague single-line quotes or estimates significantly below competitors, which may indicate cut corners.

 Ask about crew composition.
 Contractors who use in-house crews rather than subcontractors typically offer more consistent quality control.
 Inquire about their experience with Tacoma's wet climate challenges, particularly moss prevention, proper ventilation installation, and moisture barrier techniques.
 A contractor who understands local conditions will provide better long-term results than one following generic installation practices.